Boavizta/boaviztapi/docs/docs/Explanations/components/cpu.md

 If CPU ```name``` is given, ```model_range```, ```tdp```, ```die_size``` and ```family``` can be retrieved from a fuzzy matching on our cpu name repository.

 !!!warning
     Note that the cpu name repository is not complete and the completion can return a different cpu than the one given by the user.
-You can set a threshold for the fuzzy matching in the [config file](../../Reference/config.md) to control the behavior of the fuzzy matching.
+You can set a threshold for the fuzzy matching in the [config file](../../config.md) to control the behavior of the fuzzy matching.
+You can contribute to the cpu name repository by following the instructions in the [documentation](../../contributing/cpu.md).

 ### Completion of the ```die_size``` from ```family``` and/or ```core_units```